K48N/rek0n-chunk/README.md

 **Path belongs at index time.** The parser reads a buffer; the caller knows which file was parsed.

 **Small dependency surface.** Optional serde only.
-No tree-sitter, Candle, or LanceDB.
+No tree-sitter, Candle, or vector database.

 ## Usage